 When to buy an electric scooter over a bicycle

-If you have a bad commute, you should probably get an electric scooter.
+- If you have a challenging daily commute, an electric scooter is a great solution.

 When to buy both an electric scooter and a bike?

 Consider owning both an electric scooter and a bike for the best of both worlds.
 Use the scooter for daily convenience and the bike for exercise.

 Investing in a quality scooter and a budget-friendly bike can be an ideal combination.
 I’ve owned both for years now, and I can strongly recommend this as the best option.

 Is an electric scooter faster than a bike?

 Electric scooters can be much faster than bicycles.
 While budget electric scooters are not capable of great speeds, higher-end scooters can reach top speeds of 31 mph / 50 kmh, or even 62 mph / 100 kmh, which is many times the top speed of the bike.

 Is an electric scooter safer than a bicycle?

 Traditional bicycles are about as safe as electric scooters.